shoelfikar/chatmee/README.md

 ## Introduction

-yukChat! is a Real-Time Chat Web.
+chatmee is a Real-Time Chat Web.
 This app written with Vue Js as front-end, Firebase Firestore as back-end with Cloud Messaging as Push Notification.
 The main features are:

 - Login and Register
 - Real-Time Chat